DaveParillo/OpenDSA/README.md

 Exercises: Our Khan Academy Infrastructure-based exercises.
 Subdirectories divide the content by topic.

-**Frontend: Experimental interface for allowing instructor selection of modules.
-Currently not in use, will be replaced at some point.

 JSAV: The JavaScript Algorithm Visualization library (JSAV).
 This is a submodule for the OpenDSA repository, linked to: https://github.com/vkaravir/JSAV.
 Thus, when you check out OpenDSA, you must get the JSAV submodule by either running